hungnguyenm/edgemax-acme/README.md

 ## Install scripts

 You'll install `acme.sh`, `renew.acme.sh`, `reload.acme.sh`, and coresponding DNS API script.
-The scripts assumes that `acme.sh` is put in `/config/scripts/acme`.
+The scripts assume that `acme.sh` is put in `/config/scripts/acme`.
 If you decide to use different folder, you'll need to modify the `renew.acme.sh` to reflect the change.

 ```
 mkdir -p /config/scripts/acme/dnsapi